-The Company has complied with the Corporate Governance Code (the "CG Code") set out in Appendix 14 to the Listing Rules with the exception of code provision F.2.2 during the six-month period ended 30 June 2022.
+The Company has complied with the Corporate Governance Code ("CG Code") set out in Appendix 14 of the Rules Governing the Listing of Securities on the Hong Kong Stock Exchange (the "Listing Rules") with the exception of code provision F.2.2 during the six-month period ended 30 June 2022.

 Pursuant to code provision F.2.2 of the CG Code, the chairman of the board should attend the annual general meeting.
-Mr. Lo Kai Bong ("Mr. Lo"), the Deputy Chairman of the Board, was unable to attend the annual general meeting of the Company held on 27 May 2022 due to his other business commitment.
-The Board has arranged for Mr. Chiu King Yan, an Executive Director of the Board, who was well versed in all business activities and operations of the Group, to attend and chair the annual general meeting on behalf of Mr. Lo and to respond to questions from the shareholders of the Company.
-The Company will continue to optimise the planning and procedures of annual general meetings by, for example exploring the use of technology, to minimise the impact of any future unpredictable episode and facilitate the Deputy Chairman of the Board to attend future annual general meetings of the Company.
+Mr. Lo, Deputy Chairman of the Board at the date of the annual general meeting, was unable to attend the annual general meeting of the Company held on 27 May 2022 due to his other business commitment.
+The Board has arranged for Mr. Chiu, an Executive Director of the Company, who was well versed in all business activities and operations of the Group, to attend and chair the annual general meeting on behalf of Mr. Lo and to respond to questions from the shareholders of the Company.
+The Company will continue to optimise the planning and procedures of annual general meetings by, for example exploring the use of technology, to minimise the impact of any future unpredictable episode and facilitate the Chairman of the Board to attend future annual general meetings of the Company.